Ved0705/Shopping_app/README.md

 One notable feature is the sorting of available items by price, providing users with a sorted list for more convenient selection.
 This sorting algorithm enhances user experience by presenting items in a logical order based on price.

-Furthermore, the application ensures robustness by handling invalid inputs and errors gracefully, thereby improving user interaction and overall usability.

 Overall, this project serves as a foundational example of a shopping application, demonstrating core concepts such as input handling, array manipulation, and menu-driven interfaces in the C programming language.